bit-mancer/arduino-cooperative-multitasking/README.md

 ## Details

 "Cooperative multitasking" means that there is no scheduler that will suddenly preempt the execution of a thread in order to run another thread; there are no "time slices."
-Instead, each of your loops is run by a "fiber" which you can think of as a lightweight thread that stores information about which piece of your code it is running.
+Instead each of your loops is run by a "fiber", which you can think of as a lightweight thread that stores information about which piece of your code it is running.
 Different fibers will be running different parts of your code.

-One fiber (the "main" or "original" fiber) will run the Arduino `loop()` function, and each new loop you create will be run by a new fiber; if you create two new loops then you will have three fibers in total.
+One fiber (the "main" or "original" fiber) will always run the Arduino `loop()` function, and each new loop you create will be run by a new fiber; if you create two new loops then you will have three fibers in total.

 Each fiber (and thus loop you write) must periodically and explicitly yield in order to allow other fibers to run.
 All fibers must ultimately yield to allow the forward progression of your application.
 See the [Examples](#examples) for what it means to "yield," and see [Call Order](#call-order) for a more detailed description of how fibers run your loops.